 Diagram 3 DEVELOPMENT OF ATTACK (From Diagram 2)

 Ball moves out to left wing, Referee (R) slightly off diagonal to be near play.

-Linesman (L2) level with spearhead of attack.
+Linesman (L2) level with second last defender.

 Two officials, therefore, up with play.
 Linesman (L1) in position for clearance and possible counter-attack.